gear-foundation/gear-wiki/docs/gear/gear-state/state-transition.md

 ### Messages, blocks and events lifecycle

-The picture below illustrates eternal lifecycle of Gear machinery.
-As actor model for communications dictates, nothing is shared, there are only messages.
+The picture below illustrates the eternal lifecycle of Gear machinery.
+As the actor model for communications dictates, nothing is shared, there are only messages.
 Messages with destination "system" end up in the event log to be inspected in the user space.

 ![alt text](/assets/mq.jpg)